MrYsLab/s3-extend/docs/browsers.md

 If, after loading an extension, it is not behaving as expected, with the browser open, press the F12 key on your keyboard to expose the browser console.
-If you see any errors reported, and are still unsure how to solve the issue,
+If you see any errors reported and are still unsure how to solve the issue,
 [create an issue against the s3-extend distribution](https://github.com/MrYsLab/s3-extend/issues) pasting any error output into the issue comment.